On the Rate of Convergence to the Marchenko--Pastur Distribution: Kolmogorov distance between any distribution function and the symmetrizing Marchenko--Pastur distribution function

 To bound $\Delta_n^*$ we shall use an approach developed in G\"otze and Tikhomirov \cite{GT:09} and \cite{GT:04}.
 We modify a bound for the Kolmogorov distance between distribution functions based on their Stieltjes transforms obtained in \cite{GT:05}, Lemma 2.1.
-Let $\widetilde G_y(x)$ denote the distribution function defined by the equality
+Recall that $\widetilde G_y(x)$ denotes the symmetrization of the distribution function $G_y(x)$ defined by the equality

-Recall that $G_y(x)$ is the Marchenko--Pastur distribution function with parameter $y\in(0,1])$.
-The distribution function $\widetilde G_y(x)$ has a density

 For $y=1$ the distribution function $\widetilde G_y(x)$ is the distribution function of the semi-circular law.
 Given $\frac{\sqrt y}2\ge\varepsilon>0$ introduce the interval $\mathbb J_{\varepsilon}= [1-\sqrt y+\varepsilon,1+\sqrt y-\varepsilon]$ and $\mathbb J'_{\varepsilon}= [1-\sqrt y+\frac12\varepsilon,1+\sqrt y-\frac12\varepsilon]$.
-For any $x$ such that $|x|\in[a,b]$, define $\gamma=\gamma(x):=\min\{|x|-1+\sqrt y,1+\sqrt y-|x|\}$.
+For any $x$ such that $|x|\in[1-\sqrt y,1+\sqrt y]$, define $\gamma=\gamma(x):=\min\{|x|-1+\sqrt y,1+\sqrt y-|x|\}$.
 Note that $0\le\gamma\le\sqrt y$.
 For any $x:\,|x|\in\mathbb J_{\varepsilon}$, we have $\gamma\ge\varepsilon$, respectively, for any $x:\,|x|\in\mathbb J_{\varepsilon}'$, we have $\gamma\ge\frac12\varepsilon$.
 For a distribution function $F$ denote by $S_F(z)$ its Stieltjes transform,

 \begin{prop} Let $v>0$ and $H>0$ and $\varepsilon>0$ be positive numbers such that

 and